djlns/stackoverflow-insights/README.md

 ### Analysis & Modelling

-With this work complete, it was then possible to conduct an exploratory analysis of the entire dataset.
-This analysis is presented in the [analysis notebook](https://github.com/djlns/stackoverflow-insights/blob/main/condition.ipynb)
+With this work complete, it was then possible to conduct an exploratory analysis of the entire dataset to address the project questions.
+This is presented in the [analysis notebook](https://github.com/djlns/stackoverflow-insights/blob/main/condition.ipynb)

 ### Evaluation

-Modelling with salary as the target focused on a simple linear regression with L2-regularisation (Ridge regressor) as a preliminary evaluation of whether or not a prediction of salary based upon the other factors.
-The resulting train/test R2-score of 0.63 / 0.63 is not amazing, but it is a promising first step.
-Further improvement would require more careful conditioning with better approaches to imputing and the combination of the datasets, address multicollinearity between the predictors, and perhaps moving beyond a simple linear regression model.
+Modelling with salary as the target focused on a simple linear regression with L2-regularisation (ridge regressor) as a preliminary evaluation of whether or not a prediction of salary can be made based upon the other factors in the dataset.
+The resulting train/test R2-score of 0.63 / 0.63 is not amazing, indeed shows that it is possible in a promising first step.
+Further improvements could include more careful data conditioning with better approaches to imputing and the combination of the datasets, addressing multicollinearity between the predictors, and perhaps moving beyond a simple linear regression model.

 ### Findings